Auezov Theater: History

 It was established in late 1925 in city of Kyzylorda, then the capital of Kazakh SSR.
-The theater opened on January 13, 1926 with a play "Sakina Altyn" ("Golden Ring") by Koshka Kemengerov staged by Seraly Kozhamkulov and a large concert ensemble.
+The theater opened on January 13, 1926, with a play "Sakina Altyn" ("Golden Ring") by Koshka Kemengerov staged by Serally Kozhamkulov and a large concert ensemble.

 In 1928, after the transfer of the capital to Almaty, the theater was also moved there.

 In 1937, the theater was awarded the title of Academy Building.

-The theater is rooted in the works of masters and amateurs of folk art such as Amre Kashaubaev, Kurmanbek Dzhandarbekov, Kozhamkulov Seraly, Kalibek Kuanyshpaev, Yelyubay Umurzakov, Isa Baizakov, Kanabek Baiseitov, K. Bader, Munaitpasov K., J. Shanin, F. Ashkeeva, Z. Atabaeva, Shabana Baizakov.
+The theater is rooted in the works of masters and amateurs of folk art such as Amre Kashaubaev, Kurmanbek Dzhandarbekov, Kozhamkulov Serally, Kalibek Kuanyshpaev, Yelyubay Umurzakov, Isa Baizakov, Kanabek Baiseitov, K. Bader, Munaitpasov K., J. Shanin, F. Ashkeeva, Z. Atabaeva, Shabana Baizakov.

 During the early years of the theater, the directors who were nominated for the actor's seat were Shanin, Kozhamkulov, and Dzhandarbekov.
 The first play was created by the following writers: Auezov, Seifullin, Myleene.
 Early performances created in this theater reflected the establishment of Soviet power.
 Early plays include the "Red Falcons" by Seifullin, "Zarlyk" by Uspanov and Uteulin; as well as performances about life in the old village.
 Pre-revolutionary life of the Kazakh people was interpreted in plays such as "Karakoz", "Baybishe - Current", directed by Auezov, "Wedding", "Sly Mullah" by Maylin, "Malkambay" by Erdanaev, as well as "Torsykbay", "Aidarbek", "Arkalyk Batyr" created by Shanin.

 In the 1930s, the theater attracted professional Russian directors including M.Nasonov, I.Hog, M.Sokolovsky, and artist K. Khodzhikov, who proceeded to set up challenging dramatic works such as «Night peals» by Auezov, «Amangeldy» by Mailin and Musrepov.

 In 1941-45 during World War II.
 The basis of the acts of performances devoted to the heroic struggle of the Soviet people: "In the hour of trial" by Auezov, "Guards of honor" by Auezov and Abishev and "Sir-Ahan - Ak Tokta" by Musrepov, "Taming of the Shrew" by Shakespeare.

 In 1961 as a tribute to Auezov who died that year, the theater was renamed after him, and was given the title of Drama Theater.

 From 1963 until 1982, the theater was located in a new building with 800 seats in the Komintern Square, facing the A. Imanov park, located in then Communist, now Abylaikhan street.

 In 1982, the theater was moved to its current and permanent place, in a new, solemn building in the center of Almaty.
 The room was fully equipped with the necessary shops and the most modern facilities.
 There were two rooms, a large hall with 756 seats and a small little room with 276 seats in the theater.